-This year’s auction, the Masquerade Ball, will welcome back Auctioneer, Sean Scott.
+This year’s auction, the Masquerade Ball, will welcome back Auctioneer, Sean Kelly.
 Last year, he got the crowd going with his fast-talking energy that took bidding to new heights, raising a record-breaking $631,462.
 The auction will also feature an inspiring Miracle Child, who will be announced later this spring.

 This year’s auction goal is to raise $750,000.
 Electric cars will once again be a prominent feature, as well as sought-after vacation getaways, parties, sports outings, and themed baskets with wine, gourmet treats, jewelry, and much more.
 Credit unions make this happen through their generous donations and bids.

 The Auction Committee, made up of NWCUA staff and 12 volunteers from Northwest credit unions, is helping to organize the event and will determine its look and feel, assist in the collection of donations and sponsorships, and work the evening of the auction.

 Your Association is so grateful for the following individuals’ time and support:

 - Heidi Wesley-Cleveland, Verity Credit Union

 - Kaycie Holland, Alaska USA Federal Credit Union